thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 <img src="https://user-images.githubusercontent.com/33558535/112030150-b8276e80-8b18-11eb-8564-7bbe8a464c09.png" alt="drawing" width="400"/>

-## Training Process <a name="results"></a>
+## HyperParameter Tuning <a name="tunning"></a>

-The model takes more than 20 hours to converge (i7, 32Gb, 8Gb NVIDIA GeForce GTX 1070 Ti).
+The fisrt model evaluated for the "base model" was a MobileNetv2.
+The model would not converge, even considering only around 30 classes.

+After some research, I changed to a ResNetv2.
+Initially, I was able to achieve around 60% accuracy, but not more than that.

-The class unbalanced problem was solved using the class_weight parameter in model.fit(), which applies the given weight when computing the losses in each step of BackPropagation.
+After more research I realised the class unbalanced problem, that is, the dataset is severaly unbalanced.
+This issue was solved using the class_weight parameter in model.fit(), which applies the given weight when computing the losses in each step of BackPropagation.

+The l2_regularizer (0.001) and the Dropout (20%) was defined after some trial-and-error (actually I think the l2 regularizer is not even necessary, but I forgot the delete it after so many tests).

+The final model takes about 20 hours to converge (i7, 32Gb, 8Gb NVIDIA GeForce GTX 1070 Ti).

 ## Results <a name="results"></a>